-Analysis and Writing Plan • You must submit a plan for your analysis and writing to your mentor and the Croft Institute on Friday, October 4, just after you submit your revised prospectus.
+Analysis and Writing Plan • You must submit a plan for your analysis and writing to your mentor and Dr. Gowan (igowan@olemiss.edu) on Friday, October 1, just after you submit your revised prospectus.
 It is essential for you - and your mentor - to have a clear sense of what you plan to do after the prospectus is completed.
 The work you do for the second part of the semester must include the application of your methodology to your data: actual analysis, not just an extended literature review or a narrative of background information.
+This document should also include your plan for work over the winter break.

-Thesis Writers' Conference • We will hold a thesis writers' conference between Monday, October 28 and Friday, November 1.
+Thesis Writers' Conference • We will hold a thesis writers' conference between Monday, October 25 and Friday, October 29.
 During the conference, you give a ten-minute overview of your research so far, demonstrating what you have learned by applying your methodology to your data, including your preliminary findings, after which the faculty and other students in attendance will ask questions.
-This presentation must include an audiovisual component, typically a PowerPoint presentation.
-Dr. Schenck will be contacting you late in September to schedule the conference and to give you additional instructions.
+This presentation must include a visual component, typically a PowerPoint presentation.
+Dr. Gowan will be contacting you late in September to schedule the conference and to give you additional instructions.

-Preliminary Research Product • You will submit your preliminary research product to your mentor by Friday, December 6.
+Preliminary Research Product • You will submit your preliminary research product to your mentor by Friday, December 3.
 Your mentor will tell you exactly what he or she expects, but it is important for you to have completed a substantial portion of your analysis and writing (whether qualitative or quantitative) before the end of the fall semester.
-You may also start writing your introduction and background material, but concentrate on doing your analysis rather than summarizing other people's work.
+You may also start writing your introduction and background material, but concentrate on doing your analysis rather than summarizing the work of others.
 Remember, the first complete draft of your thesis is due only six weeks into the spring semester, i.e., by the middle of February.